 The original’s the best, but there’s also a great live version of it here from 1976, with Cavan Grogan himself looking like an Alex Harvey character.

 - Cliff Richard and the Drifters, ‘Move It’ (1958)

 Some acts get it right the first time out and then never quite manage to recapture the magic.
 I believe that at the last count Cliff Richard has released 146 singles, and he’s still got nowhere near this first attempt.
 It’s not much of a song (not much of a vocal, come to that), but the guitar riff is fabulous and – remarkably – it doesn’t sound like a copy of American rock.
 Whether ‘Move It’ warrants its reputation as the first great British rock ’n’ roll record is arguable (I’ll be arguing against it in the next instalment), but it was certainly the first great British rock ’n’ roll hit.

-This version is from 1960 and, once you get past the feeble comedy at the beginning, it features some fine playing by Hank Marvin, who’s not on the original record.
+This version is from 1960 and features some fine playing by Hank Marvin, who’s not on the original record.
 And you get to see the beauty of Jet Harris, which in turn gives me the excuse to plug his magnificently filmed ‘Man from Nowhere’ – you don’t want to miss that, I promise.

 - The Spice Girls, ‘Wannabe’ (1996)

 It’s still a terrific record.
 Difficult, of course, to get anywhere near hearing it with fresh ears, since it’s by far the biggest debut any British act has ever released.
 Even this video has had nearly a quarter-of-a-billion hits on YouTube, a platform that wasn’t launched till the single had been out for the best part of a decade.